-The results for all counterfactuals are plotted in the different panels of Figure 9.
+The results for the counterfactuals, except for the gender wage gap, are plotted in the different panels of Figure 8.
 Each figure plots the fraction of single males at each age for the benchmark years of 1970 and 2000, as well as the fraction that is computed under the counterfactual assumptions.
+We exclude the gender wage gap exercise since the effects are too minimal to be discernible in a figure.